Richter, The Enigma (I)

 Movie director : Bruno Monsaingeon

-Playlists : Russian Music, Portraits of the Legends of the 20th century, The Musical Life in Former USSR, Russian Pianists, The Piano Masters, The Best Of Documentaries and Artist Portraits, Bruno Monsaingeon's Portraits
+Playlists : Russian Music, The Legends of the 20th century, The Musical Life in Former USSR, The Russian Pianists, The Piano Masters, A Series of Portraits by Bruno Monsaingeon

 Duration : 01 h 17 min